We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 The four main types of business plans are:

-• Operational Planning: This business plan goes into detail about how the business will operate every day.
+• Operational Planning: This business plan details how the business will operate daily.
 These plans can either be ongoing (perpetual) or used once for a specific event.

-• Strategic Planning: This type of plan provides details about the overall company and outlines a long-term solution to any problems that might arise as the business grows.
+• Strategic Planning: This type of plan details the overall company and outlines a long-term solution to any problems that might arise as the business grows.

 • Tactical Planning: This business plan breaks down the details found in the strategic plan.
 Its main purpose is to illustrate the specific actions needed to run the business and simplify them for those involved.